jodastephen/railmodel/CR2-SwirlNorthern-SWLondon.md

 ---------------------------------
 * LHD-WAT changing to Bakerloo at WAT in 47-50m at 4tph
 * LHD-WAT changing to CR2 at WIM changing to Northern (West End) at BPW in 47-52m at 4tph (+1m)
+* LHD-WAT changing to CR2 at WIM changing to Northern (West End) Southbound at TCR in 47-52m at 4tph (+1m)
 * LHD-WAT changing to Northern (West End) at WAT in 48-51m at 4tph (+1m)
 * LHD-WAT changing to CR2 at WIM changing to District at VIC in 48-53m at 4tph (+2m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 55-59m at 4tph (+9m)

 From Leatherhead to Leicester Square
 ------------------------------------
+* LHD-WAT changing to CR2 at WIM changing to Northern (West End) Southbound at TCR in 45-50m at 4tph
-* LHD-WAT changing to CR2 at WIM changing to Northern (West End) at BPW in 49-54m at 4tph
+* LHD-WAT changing to CR2 at WIM changing to Northern (West End) at BPW in 49-54m at 4tph (+4m)
-* LHD-WAT changing to Northern (West End) at WAT in 50-53m at 4tph (+0m)
+* LHD-WAT changing to Northern (West End) at WAT in 50-53m at 4tph (+4m)

 From Leatherhead to Goodge Street
 ---------------------------------
+* LHD-WAT changing to CR2 at WIM changing to Northern (West End) at TCR in 45-50m at 4tph
-* LHD-WAT changing to CR2 at WIM changing to Northern (West End) at BPW in 51-56m at 4tph
+* LHD-WAT changing to CR2 at WIM changing to Northern (West End) at BPW in 51-56m at 4tph (+6m)
-* LHD-WAT changing to Northern (West End) at WAT in 52-55m at 4tph (+0m)
+* LHD-WAT changing to Northern (West End) at WAT in 52-55m at 4tph (+6m)

 From Leatherhead to Warren Street
 ---------------------------------
+* LHD-WAT changing to CR2 at WIM changing to Northern (West End) at TCR in 47-52m at 4tph
-* LHD-WAT changing to Victoria at VXH in 48-51m at 4tph
+* LHD-WAT changing to Victoria at VXH in 48-51m at 4tph (+0m)
 * LHD-WAT changing to CR2 at WIM changing to Victoria at VIC in 48-53m at 4tph (+1m)
 * LHD-WAT changing to CR2 at WIM changing to Northern (West End) at BPW in 53-58m at 4tph (+6m)
 * LHD-WAT changing to Northern (West End) at WAT in 54-57m at 4tph (+6m)